jepachecoam/lambdas-ts/README.md

    ```
 3. When prompted, enter the name of the folder containing your source code.

-## This script will compile and package your Lambda function for deployment.
-Note that the package will **not include dependencies** from the `node_modules` directory.
-Instead, you should use **Lambda Layers** to manage and include your dependencies separately.
-This approach ensures a cleaner deployment and better dependency management.
+## This script will compile and package your Lambda function for deployment in ./dist/index.js

 ## Setting Up Visual Studio Code (VSCode)